music-miko/go/internal/core/README.md

-# 🏛️ YukkiMusic Core Package
+# 🏛️ ArcMusic Core Package

-The `core` package is the central orchestration and state management layer of the YukkiMusic bot.
+The `core` package is the central orchestration and state management layer of the ArcMusic bot.
 It maintains the real-time status of active playback sessions (Rooms), tracks chat-specific properties (ChatState), and manages the lifecycle of Telegram assistant accounts.

 ## 🌟 Overview